-Newhall House Hotel Fire remembered at Halloween Tour
+Victims of tragic Newhall House Hotel fire remembered at Forest Home Cemetery’s Halloween Tour

 Historic Milwaukee, Inc. held its annual Halloween Tour at historic Forest Home Cemetery on October 31.